metamystical/mdht/README.md

-    ih -- infohash of a torrent (20-byte buffer) target -- id of data stored in the DHT (20-byte buffer) resetTarget -- if not null, used to reset the timeout of previously stored mutable data (v ignored in this case), may be obtained from third party mutableSalt -- false if immutable BEP44 data or true if mutable but no salt (boolean), or salt (utf-8 string or buffer <= 64-bytes) which implies mutable v -- value stored in the DHT by putData and returned by getData (object, buffer, string or number) seq -- sequence number of mutable data k -- public key use to verify mutable data (32-byte buffer)
+    ih -- infohash of a torrent (20-byte buffer) target -- id of data stored in the DHT (20-byte buffer) resetTarget -- if not null, used to reset the timeout of previously stored mutable data (v ignored in this case), may be obtained from third party mutableSalt -- false or '' if immutable BEP44 data or true if mutable but no salt, or salt (non-empty string or buffer <= 64-bytes) which implies mutable v -- value stored in the DHT by putData and returned by getData (object, buffer, string or number) seq -- sequence number of mutable data k -- public key use to verify mutable data (32-byte buffer)